-You should pay your monthly premium directly to our plan with a check made out to "Signature Advantage Plan".
+You should pay the Part D late enrollment penalty directly to our plan with a check made out to "Signature Advantage Community".
 We will send you a bill each month for the payment and it is payable the first day of the following month.
 You can send your payment by check to:

-Signature Advantage Plan 805 N Whittington Parkway Louisville, KY 40222
+Signature Advantage Community 805 N Whittington Parkway Louisville, KY 40222

-Option 2: Having your plan premium taken out of your monthly Social Security check
+Option 2: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the plan premium taken out of your monthly Social Security check.
+You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-Changing the way you pay your plan premium
+Changing the way you pay your Part D late enrollment penalty

-If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
 To change your payment method, contact Member Services.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st day of the month.
-If we have not received your payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two (2) months.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If we have not received your payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within two (2) months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your Part D enrollment penalty, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums you have not paid.
+At the time we end your membership, you may still owe us for the penalty you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.